BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 Unlike acute stress responses (like sudden danger), GA syndrome outlines the body's long-term, chronic reaction to ongoing pressure.

-Diseases of Adaptation: Selye suggested that if the resistance stage lasts too long, it causes "diseases of adaptation," including high blood pressure, heart disease, and mental health issues.
+Selye suggested that if the resistance stage lasts too long, it causes "diseases of adaptation," including high blood pressure, heart disease, and mental health issues.

 Selye established that the body responds to diverse stressors (cold, injury, fatigue) through a consistent, three-phase mechanism: